 To conclude, the most important aspect could be summarized as:

-- To respect all campaign guidelines such as the branding and visual merchandising.
+- To respect all campaign guidelines such as branding and visual merchandising.

-- Smart use of resources: instruments, tools and props available.
-Which may include the re-use of the props by giving them a new «air» by the use of color and texture, just to transform them into a «new» prop.
+- Smart use of resources: instruments, tools, and props available.
+This may include the re-use of the props by giving them a new «air» by the use of color and texture, just to transform them into a «new» prop.

-- Finally, give it up to P.O.P. the strength and starring it deserve through the use of creativity, being carefully to not transgress the visual merchandising, campaign and branding guidelines.
+- Finally, give it up to P.O.P. the strength and starring it deserves through the use of creativity, being careful to not transgress the visual merchandising, campaign, and branding guidelines.